All Episodes

 And in the process of doing so, I've been very critical of them.

-I call them the drive by.
+I call them the drive-by.

-But Rush, they lie about that's who they are.
+But right, they lie about it.

 You know who they are.